 FACT: Health Canada has identified vaping as less harmful than smoking cigarettes.
 However, less harmful does not mean harmless.
 Vaping releases many toxic and cancer-causing substances that may lead to lung and heart disease.
 Vaping can also cause immediate health effects including coughing, wheezing, and worsening of asthma symptoms.
 More research is still needed to understand the long-term impacts of vaping on health.
 MYTH: VAPING IS NOT ADDICTIVE.

 FACT: Some vaping liquids contain nicotine.
 Nicotine is a very addictive substance that can affect memory and concentration, as well as hinder brain development in teens.
 Vaping with nicotine may lead to nicotine dependence and/or addiction.

-MYTH: VAPING IS THE BEST WAY TO QUIT SMOKING,
+Youth are especially susceptible to the effects of nicotine as they may become dependent more rapidly than adults.
+MYTH: VAPING IS THE BEST WAY TO QUIT SMOKING.
 FACT: If you smoke, quitting is one of the best things you can do to improve your health.
 Some research suggests that vaping with nicotine can help current smokers to quit.
-However, there is currently not enough data to assess the effectiveness of vaping as a form of smoking cessation.
+However, there is currently not enough data to assess the effectiveness of vaping as a form of as a way to quit smoking.
+It is not safe for youth to use any nicotine products, including cigarettes and vaping products.
 If you or a loved one would like to quit smoking, talk to a doctor about proven methods to quit.
 These methods include counseling, medication, nicotine replacement therapy or a combination of these practices.
 DID YOU KNOW?

-As of 2019, 21.5% of Manitoba youth in grades 7-12 have reported vaping in the last 30 days, a 6% increase from 2017.
-For Canada, over this same time period, rates have doubled from 10 to 20%.
+As of 2019, 21.5 per cent of Manitoba youth in grades 7-12 have reported vaping in the last 30 days.

-Sources:

-Detailed tables for the Canadian Student Tobacco, Alcohol and Drugs Survey 2018-2019 www.canada.ca/en/health-canada/services/canadian-student-tobacco-alcohol-drugs-survey/2018-2019-detailed-tables.html#t6 Detailed tables for the Canadian Student Tobacco, Alcohol and Drugs Survey 2016-17 www.canada.ca/en/health-canada/services/canadian-student-tobacco-alcohol-drugs-survey/2016-2017-supplementary-tables.html#t6

-PROGRAM OVERVIEW
+Source: www.canada.ca/en/health-canada/services/canadian-student-tobacco-alcohol-drugs-survey/2018-2019-detailed-tables.html#t6

+TOBACCO

+B E H I N D T H E S M O K E

+The Tobacco Plant (Nicotiana)

+Naturally contains over 2,500 chemicals

+including nicotine, the highly addictive substance responsible for tobacco addiction.
+Anatomy of a Cigarette

+Smoking Cigarettes The burning of the tobacco releases 7,000+ chemicals including 70+ that are cancer-causing Toxic chemicals are absorbed through the lungs into the bloodstream and to the entire body

+Exposure to Smoke

+Smokers, and everyone around them, are exposed to toxic chemicals, including:

+Tar

+- Carbon monoxide

+- Hydrogen cyanide

+- Benzene

+- Formaldehyde

+These can cause a number of adverse health effects, including:

+- Cancer

+- · Respiratory diseases

+- Cardiovascular diseases

+- Premature death

+Take a closer look: Canada.ca/Tobacco

+Health

+Santé Canada Canadä

+VAPING

+T H S

+Components of a Vaping Device (e-cigarettes, vape pens, vapes, mods, tanks, e-hookahs)

+Contents of Vaping Liquid (e-liquid)

+A carrier solvent Usually propylene glycol and/or glycerol

+Flavours Consists of

+Nicotine (possibly) Levels can vary How it Works: From liquid to vapour
-If you are unfamiliar with this program, here's how it works:

-- Students watch 12 anti-tobacco and anti-vaping television ads. - Students choose the ads they find most effective. - Teachers submit student vote results and program feedback. - We award five \$250 gift cards.
+- Vaping liquid, which contains chemicals, is heated to become an aerosol - The aerosol is inhaled through the mouth and lungs where it is absorbed into the bloodstream - The remaining aerosol is exhaled Take a closer look: Canada.ca/Vaping Canadä PROGRAM OVERVIEW If you are unfamiliar with this program, here's how it works: - Students watch 12 anti-commercial tobacco and anti-vaping television ads. - Students choose the ads they find most effective. - Teachers submit student vote results and program feedback. - We award five \$250 gift cards.
 One school in each of Manitoba's five health regions will be randomly selected from classroom tallies received.